Our Featured Story of Hope:

 Martin and Taylor

-He enjoyed the work, but he couldn't share an important truth: He struggles with mental illness himself.
-When his depression spiraled into a series of crises, he lost his job.
-He was hospitalized twice, including once after a suicide attempt.
+When Martin Kasey’s depression spiraled into a series of crises, he lost his job as a nurse’s aide in a psychiatric hospital.
+He was hospitalized twice, including after a suicide attempt.

 Read the full story